weakphish/weakphish.github.io/about.markdown

 In Summer 2021, I worked at Booz Allen Hamilton developing router security packages!
 I learned a lot about networking, C++, and Python.

+Beginning in January 2024, I will be attending Georgia Tech's Masters of Computer Science, tentatively with a specialization in Systems.

 Areas of interest in technology include software and systems, static analysis, and reverse engineering.